nathanlong/dotfiles/readme.md

 ## A Note on Updating Vim Submodules

-With git submodules, if `git submodule update` does not update your submodules after you've checked them out, try:
+Most of the time, it seems, cloning this repo will create detached heads for all submodules (not actually on a branch, just kinda 'floating' at a commit).
+If that's ok, then just leave it as is.
+If you'd like to continually update your submodules run:

+    git submodule foreach git checkout master

+Which will switch them all to the master branch.
+An update can be run as:

-    git submodule foreach git pull origin master git submodule update
+    git submodule foreach git pull

-(If you use command-t, you'll have to rebuild it after an update with `rake make`.)
+I'm sure there's a much better way to do this.
+But this works.
+(If you know of a way, I'd love to hear it.)